 Boylesports is still managing to hold their betting platform together using a combination of old technologies that really need to be looked at and updated.
 The most modern area of the site is perhaps the SSL certificate and along with the servers being protected by Cloudflare, there are signs of life in the tech team.
 Microservice architecture is a much-needed upgrade to remove the ancient coding that sits there picking up dust behind the scenes at the Boylesports online betting venue.
 Websockets would be a good start to remove the http requests and the frontend needs a major update away from the current jQuery version 1.5.1 that was once relevant way back in 2011.
 The list of updates required would take a long time to talk through, so we will leave it with the fact that Boylesports requires a complete update of modern technologies else they soon may struggle to keep their betting platform connected to Stakersland at all.
 The uptime rate may look respectable now, but Stakersland is a fast moving environment where only those developers who continually update their platforms will survive.

-Following the famous faces that advertise the bookmaker or chasing after the biggest welcome bonus is not always the correct path when selecting your next betting sites UK.
+Following the famous faces that advertise the bookmaker or chasing after the biggest welcome bonus is not always the correct path when selecting your next betting site in the UK.
 It is why we have created our Stakers Betting UK Guide to help you show you where to look, who to bet with, and why you should be betting with them.
 Our reviews and analysis include the inspection of bonus offers, betting markets, betting margins, as well as all the betting tools that you need to build the best possible betting strategy.
-We will also keep you up to speed with all the changing laws for UK betting sites and explain all the upcoming trends that you should expect to experience over the coming years.
+We will also keep you up to speed with all the changing UK betting laws and explain all the upcoming trends that you should expect to experience over the coming years.
 It’s a busy betting landscape out there but the Stakers team are here to show you the way.

 The online betting industry did not go unaffected by the global COVID-19 pandemic and it gave the UK a rollercoaster of revenue numbers throughout the year.
 However, these numbers have provided some interesting facts on how the UK stakers behaved and what the online betting landscape looks like as we look into 2021 and beyond.
 First, we will break down the latest numbers from within the industry during the period of April 2019 to March 2020.
 A total gross gambling yield (GGY) of £14.2 billion was calculated which was a 0.6% decrease from the previous year, and when taking away lotteries then the overall number lowers to £10.2 billion and again this is a 4.5% decrease from the past year.
 The overall outlook of physical betting venues and gaming machines continues to look bleak with a major ongoing decline across all non-remote betting areas.
 The biggest impact was seen across the B2 gaming machine category with £12.1 million in GGY and a 99% decrease, and this was directly linked to the reduced wagering limits put on those specific games.
 The rise in the remote betting, bingo, and casino sector continued to rise though, by a total of 8.1% with a total GGY of £5.7 billion, and even with COVID-19 impacting the whole of the UK, online sports betting as a whole just about managed to scrape through the year.